vitaut/vitaut.net/_posts/2016-05-13-giving-up-on-julia.md

 I am no stranger to large unfamiliar codebases, but when considering whether to contribute to Julia and looking at the repo, I found a mish-mash of C, C++, Julia and Lisp, which put me off even though I had some experience with LLVM used in the backend.
-The reason for that is not dislike to any particular language in the set but that such a mix of languages in one project requires people with a unique expertise or working within a narrow scope.
+The reason for that is not dislike of any particular language in the set but that such a mix of languages in one project requires people with a unique expertise or working within a narrow scope.
 As [Dan Luu put it](http://danluu.com/julialang/):